Kindergarten

 -May 26th ( students & staff)

-We will practice words from List D and learn a new words for List E. Below are the dates for upcoming assessments.
+We will practice words from List F and learn new words for List G. Below are the dates for upcoming assessments.

 Please continue to practice the Spelling List with your kids each night so they will have success on their grades.

-We will continue to practice writing sentences and learn about adjectives.
+We review nouns, verbs, and adjectives.
 We will continue reading groups to improve reading fluency.

 Thank you as always for partnering with us in the education and success of your bright scholars.